-Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three months ended March 31, 2023 and 2022 (expressed in Canadian dollars)

 2. Basis of preparation (continued)

 (d) Use of estimates and judgments (continued)

 Impairment of exploration and evaluation assets

 The Company's exploration and evaluation assets represent acquisition and exploration costs relating to the Company's exploration and evaluation assets.
 At the end of each reporting period, the Company assesses whether there is any indication that an asset may be impaired.
 If any such indication exists, the Company estimates the recoverable amount of the asset, which is the greater of the asset's value in use and fair value less costs to sell.
 The Company considers both external and internal sources of information in assessing whether there are any indications that the Company's exploration and evaluation assets are impaired.